 - Stand behind the yellow line, where there is one, and keep yourself and your belongings well clear of the platform edge at all times.

 - Do not leave luggage unattended.
 Unattended items may be removed and destroyed.
 If you see any luggage left unattended, please inform a member of staff immediately.
 If the station is unstaffed, please use the passenger help points available on the platform.

-- If you are planning to photograph or film on any of our stations, please click here to see further safety guidelines.
+- If you are planning to photograph or film on any of our stations, please visit the Photography at stations page.

 Our trains are designed to put your safety first:

 - Please read the safety information provided in each carriage when you board the train.